The Ancient Caravan Trail to Chiang Rai

 Total distance today appr.
 110 km, driving time about 2,5 hours

 Your guide and driver will meet you at the hotel for your Ancient Caravan Trail to Chiang Rai trip.
 We will drive to Chiang Dao, north of Chiang Mai.
 Our first stop is the fascinating market of Mae Malai.
-This is one of the oldest local markets in this province.
-After that, we continue to a village where Lisu and Akha minorities live next to each other.
+This is one of the oldest local markets in Chiang Mai province.
+After that, we continue to the Chiang Dao district to visit a village where Lisu and Akha minorities live next to each other.
 We will chat with some of the local people and make a short walk through the village.
 Then we continue to a village of the Dara-Ang people, aka the Palong people.
 Here we will start our short trek through the forest to another Palong village to have lunch.
 We will cook our own meal.
 Your guide will teach you to cook in a wok on a wood fire.
 It is a lot of fun.
 Let’s hope something delicious will be the result.

 On this day we can also arrange overnight in the village if you wish.